juansebastiancodes/magic-deck-printer/README.md

 single file like `deck_20230101_120000.pdf` will contain alternating front and back pages.
 Otherwise two files, `deck_20230101_120000_fronts.pdf` and `deck_20230101_120000_backs.pdf`, will be produced.
 The back pages are mirrored horizontally so that fronts and backs line up when cutting.
+Use the `horizontal-back-offset` setting to tweak their horizontal position if your printer is misaligned.
 Print using the "flip on long edge" duplex option to ensure proper alignment.